William Paine Lord

 William Paine Lord (July 20, 1838 – February 17, 1911) was an American Republican politician who served as the 9th governor of Oregon from 1895 to 1899.
 The Delaware native previously served as the 27th justice of the Oregon Supreme Court, including three times as the chief justice of that court.
-After serving as governor he was appointed as an ambassador to Argentina in South America and later helped to codify Oregon's laws.
+After serving as governor he was appointed as an ambassador to Argentina and later helped to codify Oregon's laws.

 Early life

-Born to Edward and Elizabeth (Paine) Lord on July 20, 1838 in Dover, Delaware, Lord was partially deaf, and had limited speaking ability.
+He was born to Edward and Elizabeth (Paine) Lord on July 20, 1838 in Dover, Delaware.
 He received his primary education at a Quaker school and through private tutoring.
 He subsequently studied law at Fairfield College, graduating in 1860.
 Before he could continue further into his studies, Lord volunteered for military service in the American Civil War, advancing to the rank of Major in the 1st Delaware Cavalry in the Union Army of the Potomac.

 Once the war ended, Lord continued in law school at Albany College in New York, graduating there in 1866.
 He then returned to the military for a second time, re-enlisting at the rank of lieutenant.
 His duties would include postings at Alcatraz in San Francisco and Fort Steilacoom near Tacoma, Washington.
 When the United States took formal possession of Alaska in 1867, Lt.
 Lord was sent to Sitka.
 In 1868, Lord resigned from the army in order to set up a law practice in Salem, Oregon.